Kinkelin/WordleCompetition/README.md

 You can submit your own implementation by creating a pull request or sending it to me directly.
 The leaderboard will be updated accordingly.

-AIs should use the word list provided in the constructor call and must not use the official wordle list directly.
+AIs should use the word list [provided](data/official/combined_wordlist.txt) in the constructor call and must not use the [solution](data/official/shuffled_real_wordles.txt) list directly.
 It is allowed (and encouraged) to use a common words list to mimic inherint human knowledge.
 See [WordleJudge](#wordlejudgepy) for details.